minio/docs/source/reference/minio-mc/mc-idp-openid.rst

 .. end-mc-idp-openid-desc

 Define configuration settings as an alternative to using environment variables when :ref:`setting up an OpenID connection <minio-external-identity-management-openid-configure>`.
+The :mc-cmd:`mc idp openid` commands are only supported against MinIO deployments.

 .. note::